 Songkran, April 2015.
 As fun as Songkran can be, it quickly loses its appeal.
 After a day of water fights I was pretty much done with it all.
 Unfortunately there were still more days to get through!
 That meant looking out for snipers everywhere I went and sinking into the back of my Tuk Tuk to try and make myself invisible.

-For more on my discoveries in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Khao San Road, Lumpini Park, The Ghost Tower, The Golden Mount and The Grand Palace.
+For more on my discoveries in the Thai capital, check out my Top 5s on Bangkok Snake Farm, Chatuchak Market, Jim Thompson House, Khao San Road, Lumpini Park, The Ghost Tower, The Golden Mount, The Grand Palace and Wat Pho.